 Bluehost also sells managed WordPress (WP Pro), VPS, dedicated, and a separate WordPress Cloud product aimed at high-traffic sites.
 For most readers the shared plans are the relevant choice.
 If you want a deeper look at how Bluehost stacks up overall, see our full Bluehost review.

-One detail people miss: every Bluehost plan comes with email hosting included on your domain.
-Cloudways and Kinsta do not include email at all - you have to pay for Google Workspace or Zoho separately.
+One detail people overlook: every Bluehost plan comes with email hosting included on your domain.
+Cloudways and Kinsta do not include email at all; you have to pay for Google Workspace or Zoho separately.
 That bundled email is a real cost saving for small business owners, though the webmail interface is dated.
 If you would rather route everything through Gmail, follow our guide on adding Bluehost email to Gmail, or check whether Bluehost free email covers your needs.

 Getting Started With Bluehost